slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Depression and anxiety are symptoms, not diseases, of under-stimulation and over-stimulation.
 Depression is the lack of self-expression.
 If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.

 Anxiety creates hypersensitivity.
 Linked with our wired out evolutionarily for a [need of control](chapter_3_action.md#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
 Past is only in your head.
-What's important is present and future.
+What’s important is present and future.
 Nothing is gained by worrying about «not knowing».
-We don't control anything, at most we influence some stuff.
+We don’t control anything, at most we influence some stuff.

 Resuming: